 - It is a 2-year program combining senior school studies and accredited vocational education and training

-- Enables students to complete a nationally recognised vocational qualification (e.g. Certificate II in Hospitality) and a senior school certificate (VCE/VCE VM), vocational pathway certificate (VPC), and intermediate VCAL. at the same time
+- Enables students to complete a nationally recognised vocational qualification (e.g., Certificate II in Hospitality), a senior school certificate (VCE/VCE VM), vocational pathway certificate (VPC), and intermediate VCAL. at the same time

 - Provides students a pathway directly to employment and/or entry to further VET studies and qualifications and may also lead to tertiary studies.

 - It is a vocationally oriented school program designed to meet the needs of industry.

 - Develops student's capacity to make decisions and solve problems

 - Helps students to gain confidence and improve communication and interpersonal skills through learning in an adult environment

 - Fosters positive feedback by enabling students to demonstrate specific skills and competency

 - Matches student interests and career directions through the provision of strong pathways.